 When using Google AdSense, Google manages the ads displayed on your website.
-It allows you to put three ad units per webpage.
 You can change the size and type of ads, if you want.
 It allows publishers to also block URLs (which is not recommended).
 Publisher’s accessibility is limited when using AdSense.
 However, on positive side, AdSense manages ad placement, ad targeting (to show relevant ads), and payment for publishers.

 DoubleClick Ad Exchange has its own network of publishers, advertisers, and third-party ad networks.
 Unlike AdSense, publishers needs to manage their inventory (like giving the floor price for auctions and carry out preferred deals by choosing advertisers).

 Also, AdX allows publishers to put up to five ad units on a web page.
 These ad units can be edited (ad size, ad type, format, restrict advertiser/URL, and more) as per the publishers requirements.

 How Are Payments Made?
 Which One Offers More?

 AdSense and AdX are very different when it comes to paying the publishers.
 With AdSense, if publishers have crossed the minimum payment threshold, the payment would be initiated.
 Usually, it starts with 21 days payment processing period.Once that’s over, publisher gets the payment within 5 to 7 days.
 Whereas with AdX, once the minimum threshold is met, payment is credited by the end of that month.

 Revenue generation from ad inventory depends on too many factors that it’s hard to pick one and say “this method makes more money”.
 However, the data collected by Adnimation by evaluating the performance of 400+ websites showed, AdX generated more revenue than the AdSense.